-The goal of our program is to offer students a series of common experiences in both academic and social environments to give them opportunity to build strong academic and social-emotional skills.A Foundation to Build Upon
+The goal of our program is to offer students a series of common experiences in both academic and social environments to give them opportunity to build strong academic and social-emotional skills and to build a Global perspective.

 Some hallmarks of the Lower School curriculum are in the ways we come together as a Learning Community.
 Our morning meetings, our division cultural celebrations, our SmartLab, and our Reading Buddies program are just a few of the ways we actively work to build culture and a sense of community.
 Children may learn at different paces and through different modalities, but unless each child has a sense of safety, belonging, and connection, true learning would be difficult to engage in.